gregschullo/python/python-crash-course.md

 ### The Python Standard Library

 The Python Standard Library is a set of modules included with every Python installation.
 Any function or class in the standard library may be used by importing it into your code.

+### Styling Classes

+Class names should be written in CamelCase and should not use underscores.

+Instance and module names should be written in lowercase with underscores between words.

+Every class should have a docstring immediately following the class definition giving a brief description of what the class does.
+Every module should also have a docstring to describe what the classes in a module can be used for.

+Blank lines should be used to organized code, but should not be used excessively.
+Within a class, use one blank line between methods and within a module, use two blank lines to separate classes.

+## Chapter 10 - Files and Exceptions